giovanischiar/fridgnet/README.md

           }
       ```

-      This type its one of the effective used in the aplication to draw the outline of cities, counties, states, and countries.
-This type consider that the location is only one closed polygon with possible holes within.
+      This type its one of the effectives that is used in the aplication to draw the outline of cities, counties, states, and countries.
+This type consider that the location is only one closed polygon with possible holes within, where the first list is the coordinates of the polygon itself while the other ones are the inside possible holes.
     - [`MultiPolygon`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.7)

       This other second effective type is used to draw locations that contain more than one polygon, like United States that have Alaska and Hawaii as ultramarine states.
 Its an array of `Polygon`

-    Altough only `Polygon` and ` Multipolygon` are used to plot locations on the map, when I was searching for the locations, there was times that the API returned `Point` or `LineString` making me have to handle those types, too.
+    Altough only `Polygon` and `Multipolygon` are used to plot locations on the map, when I was searching for the locations, there was times that the API returned `Point` or `LineString` making me have to handle those types, too.
     The point was the `coordinates` field has a variable type, so I had to learn how to create a custom JSON deserializer when convert the JSON into Kotlin objects

 ### Clipping of polygons
   - Plot those polygons as the locations grow became a very onerous task.
-So to solve that I implemented clipping of theses polygons.
-That way the app won't draw polygons that are not visible.
+So, to solve that, I implemented clipping of theses polygons.
+Thus the app won't draw polygons that are not visible.
 I created some tests to aid me in this task.
 Before I created theses tests I draw on paper each possible case a polygon should not be drawn by the app.
 Let's take a look of the digitalized (and enhanced) version:
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./readme-res/clipping-challenge/dark/clipping-visual-tests.dark.svg">
     <img alt="Clipping of polygons Diagram" src="./readme-res/clipping-challenge/light/clipping-visual-tests.light.svg">